phamous2day/trailstraverserallstar/README.md

 "Trails-Traverser All-Star", was crafted under the guidance of the mozilla tutorial, "HTML5 Games Workshop" by Belén "Benko" Albeza" [@ladybenko](https://twitter.com/ladybenko)

-- Character mascot designs are by Salesforce and Github
+- Character mascot designs are by Salesforce, Github, and Reddit
 - Background stock-music is from [Memoraphile @ You're Perfect Studio](https://opengameart.org/content/gone-fishin)